Sujatha Mohan: Personal life

-Sujatha Mohan is the granddaughter of Parur T. K. Narayana Pillai, the first Chief Minister of the erstwhile Travancore-Cochin State after India gained Independence.
+Sujatha Mohan is the granddaughter of Paravoor T. K. Narayana Pillai, the first Chief Minister of the erstwhile State of Travancore–Cochin after India gained Independence.
 Her father, the late Dr. Vijayendran died when she was two years old.
 She completed her graduation in Economics from the St. Teresa's College, Ernakulam.
 She married Dr. V. Krishna Mohan on 9 May 1981.
 Her only daughter, Shweta Mohan, is also a singer.
 Radhika Thilak and G. Venugopal are her cousins.